Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Wilder Shaw / Cheapism

 BBQ sauce is never my first choice when it comes to wings, but as far as Wingstop sauces go, this one shines.
 It’s thick, smoky, and brown sugar-sweet.
+Not decadent enough for you?
+The gloopy mixture of sauce that’s created when these bad boys get dipped in ranch is wonderful.

 6. Louisiana Rub